-You are highly responsible, living a full and busy life juggling multiple responsibilities.
+You are highly responsible, living a full and busy life and juggling multiple responsibilities.
 As a result, you may have ignored your financial affairs or allowed others to make decisions for you.
-Either way something has changed making your money a high priority.
+Either way, something has changed, making your money a high priority.

-You know you need to take charge and get more involved but just the thought of where to start feels overwhelming causing unnecessary anxiety.
+You know you need to take charge and get more involved, but just the thought of where to start feels overwhelming and causes unnecessary anxiety.

 You don’t want to be told what to do.
-You want a clear plan, understanding what you have and why you have it.
+You want a clear plan and to understand what you have and why you have it.
 This empowers you to make smart financial decisions.

 - Do I have enough?

 - How can I feel more confident with my money?